List 3/4 of sports events affected by coronavirus pandemic | WTOP

 World Cup speed skating in Calgary, Canada from Dec.
 11-13 canceled.

 World Cup short track speed skating in Seoul, South Korea from Dec.
-11-13 postponed.
+11-13 canceled.

 World Cup short track speed skating in Beijing from Dec.
 18-20 postponed.